• Skip to primary navigation

 cold and flu survival kit

 There's nothing worse than watching your kid come down with a bad cold or the flu.
 They're so miserable and you feel helpless since there isn't much you can do to help them magically feel better.
-Over the past 6 years, I've dealt with quite a few illnesses, and I've found a few products that I always have on hand in case sickness comes our way.
+Over the past 6 years, I've dealt with quite a few illnesses.
+I've found a few products that I always have on hand in case sickness comes our way.
 I like to call this my cold and flu survival kit for kids and here's what I include.

 Cold and Flu Survival Kit for Kids